eliashossain001/ASR_Speech-Recognition/README.md

 # How to use?

 I have tested the code through VS code script file and notebook as well.
 It's better to use the VS code and you should have a high computing support other than that, you are gonna fail to run this model.
 To be more specific, this is a powerful speech recognization model.
+If you want to run on phoneme level, the check out the Notebooks folder and open the 'STT_Wav2vec2_Base_Phoneme.ipynb' file.
+On the other hand, to run trough sentence level, use the Wav2Vec2_ASR_Bangla_V1.

 # Essential libraries
 -Pytorch, -Librosa, -Pandas, -Wav2Vec2 transformer,-CTC tokenizer